-The campus of Malvern College Pre-School Hong Kong is now ready to receive its first students, having been successfully and completely renovated.
+The campus of Malvern College Pre-School Hong Kong is now ready to receive its first pupils, having been successfully and completely renovated.

 The campus has been planned along the lines of the Early Years Foundation Stage (EYFS) programme, where children learn from a structured free-play programme.
 With this in mind, the campus has been designed to reflect the Reggio Emilia education philosophy which views “environment as the third teacher”.

-From left to right, Ms. Jacqueline McNalty, Founding Principal, Ms. Jacqueline So, Co-Founder and Chief Executive, and Mr. Billy Tam, Leading Architect from TCA.
+From left to right, Mrs. Jacqueline McNalty, Founding Principal, Ms. Jacqueline So, Co-Founder and Chief Executive, and Mr. Billy Tam, Leading Architect from TCA.

-Jacqueline So, Co-Founder and Chief Executive of Malvern College International, Asia Pacific Region, explained: “Malvern College has built a strong reputation in the past 150 years as the forerunner of innovative education.
+Jacqueline So, Co-Founder and Chief Executive of Malvern College International (Asia Pacific), explained: “Malvern College has built a strong reputation in the past 150 years as the forerunner of innovative education.
 We are very glad that the renovation of Malvern College Pre-School Hong Kong is now completed and is now ready for the new academic year.
 This marks a critical milestone for the development of Malvern College in Hong Kong”.

 The Pre-School will inherit the Malvern College ethos and core values, and focus on developing life-long learning and encouraging each child’s curiosity, kindness, resilience, self-awareness, open-mindedness, collaboration, risk-taking, independence, integrity, and humility.
 As part of the educationally-harnessed play programme, students will flourish within the school’s built environment – the campus is specifically designed in the way that will enhance the EYFS curriculum.